nmljourn124/final_project/README.md

 * Psychology has the most total people employed (307933)

 #### Having the greatest number of people unemployed DOES NOT mean that you have the highest unemployment rate.
-Nuclear Engineering and Public Administration are the top two majors with the highest unemployment rate.This is because:
+Nuclear Engineering and Public Administration are the top two majors with the highest unemployment rate.
+This is because:

                 Unemployment rate = Unemployed / (Unemployed + Employed)